huoyaoyuan/osu-framework/osu.Framework/Graphics/Video/FFmpeg/README.md

 ## Review and Versioning

 Please refer to https://github.com/dotnet/ClangSharp#generating-bindings for the parameters of the generator.
 Just exclude things that won't compile.

+Remember to keep LibraryVersionMap in sync with file versions in NativeLibs.